argmaxinc/WhisperKitAndroid/README.md

   <img src="https://github.com/user-attachments/assets/1be5e31c-de42-40ab-9b85-790cb911ed47" alt="WhisperKit" width="20%" />
 </a>

-# WhisperKit Android (Alpha)
+# WhisperKit Android (Beta)
 </div>

 WhisperKit Android brings Foundation Models On Device for Automatic Speech Recognition.
-It extends the performance and feature set of [WhisperKit](https://github.com/argmaxinc/WhisperKit) from Apple platforms to Android and (soon) Linux.
+It extends the performance and feature set of [WhisperKit](https://github.com/argmaxinc/WhisperKit) from Apple platforms to Android and Linux.
+The current feature set is a subset of the iOS counterpart, but we are continuing to invest in Android and now welcome contributions from the community.

-[Example App (Coming with Beta)] [[Blog Post]](https://takeargmax.com/blog/android) [[Python Tools Repo]](https://github.com/argmaxinc/whisperkittools)
+[Example App (Coming Soon)] [[Blog Post]](https://takeargmax.com/blog/android) [[Python Tools Repo]](https://github.com/argmaxinc/whisperkittools)

 ## Table of Contents